-QRO is comprised of four elements: Asset Risk Analysis (ARA), the Lifetime Variability Curve (LVC), system view, and reliability simulation and performance optimization.
+QRO is comprised of four elements: Asset Risk Analysis (ARA), the Lifetime Variability Curve (LVC), system view, and task optimization.
 The second component of QRO is the LVC.

 How Does an LVC Work?

-LVCs work similar to hurricane trackers – as the model collects more data, the model updates and better predicts when assets will fail.
+LVCs work similar to a hurricane tracker – as the model collects more real-time data, it becomes more refined and better predicts when assets will fail.
 LVCs can be used for both functional failures and asset degradation.

 Benefits of an LVC

-With the incorporation of an LVC, facilities are able to:
+With the incorporation of an LVC, facilities are able to do the following:

-- Leverage a probability of failure curve that is continually refined based on facility data instead of a static probability of failure
+- Leverage a POF that is continually refined based on facility data instead of a static POF

-- The ability to collect the right data at the right time, helping facilities justify spending and better identify the optimal time to perform maintenance activities relative to planned downtimes
+- The ability to collect more data at the correct time, helping them justify spending and better identify the optimal time to perform maintenance activities

-- Blend data science and subject matter expertise to help facilities avoid over-collecting data in some areas and under collect in other areas
+- Blend process data and subject matter expertise to help facilities avoid over-collecting data in some areas and under collect in other areas.